marcelomesmo/Reis/README.md

 Added anchor support to Sprite.

 13/03/2017
 Renamed Timer to Clock.
+Added Resouce to Resources.
 Changed Sprite, Animation and SpriteSheet inheritance.
-Added Resouce to Resources.
 Added ResouceHolder to Resources.
 Added ResouceManager to Resources.
 Added XML support to Resources.

+24/04/2017
+Added color key support to MusseXMLParser.

   </br>
 Feel free to make contributions.